Night Watch (1928 film): Plot

 The story begins on the night of August 1, 1914, aboard the Alma, a French scouting cruiser docked in the harbor of Toulon.
-Captain de Corlaix (Paul Lukas), the ship's commander, hosts a farewell dinner with his officers and his wife, Yvonne (Billie Dove), before the ship is placed on wartime alert.
-Though deeply devoted to his wife, Corlaix entrusts her safety to his subordinate, Lieutenant George d'Artelle (Donald Reed), her former childhood sweetheart, while he attends to urgent duties.
+Captain de Corlaix, the ship's commander, hosts a farewell dinner with his officers and his wife, Yvonne, before the ship is placed on wartime alert.
+Though deeply devoted to his wife, Corlaix entrusts her safety to his subordinate, Lieutenant George d'Artelle, her former childhood sweetheart, while he attends to urgent duties.

 During the evening, d’Artelle attempts to rekindle their past relationship, imploring Yvonne to give him the remaining hour of her time aboard the ship, alone in his cabin.
 Yvonne rejects his advances, affirming her love for her husband.
-However, Lieutenant Brambourg (Nicholas Soussanin), who has long harbored feelings for Yvonne and suspects an affair, also approaches her with the same request.
+However, Lieutenant Brambourg, who has long harbored feelings for Yvonne and suspects an affair, also approaches her with the same request.
 She responds to him with indignation and reproach.

 Two launches are scheduled to depart the Alma: one at 10:00 p.m. and another at 11:00 p.m.
 Yvonne is expected to take the earlier boat unless she chooses to remain aboard.
 Meanwhile, Captain Corlaix receives an urgent wireless order for mobilization and action.
 He conceals from Yvonne the fact that the 11:00 boat will not depart, and urges her to leave on the 10:00 boat instead.

 Instead of disembarking, Yvonne goes to d’Artelle's cabin, still emotionally conflicted.
 Though she is momentarily vulnerable, repeated interruptions prevent anything compromising from occurring.
 Brambourg bursts in to report that an unidentified vessel, flying what appear to be French naval lights, is approaching.
 He and d'Artelle leave to investigate.
 D’Artelle returns briefly to make one final appeal to Yvonne, but she rejects him once and for all, moved by a renewed sense of duty to her husband and to France.